Bill-Windsor/Web_NewsScraper_with_Comments/README.md

 Usage:

-Clone repository
+   Clone this repository

+   In the Command Line Interface:

+   cd Web_NewsScraper_with_Comments

    npm install

-cd Web_NewsScraper_with_Comments

    nodem server.js

    Run it locally.
 Default Port will be PORT 3000 in any browser.